kavsdev/tt10-template-sanity/README.md

 ## Set up your Verilog project

-1. Add your Verilog files to the `src` folder.
+1. Add your Verilog files to the `src` folder and your Chisel files into `src/main/scala`.
 2. Edit the [info.yaml](info.yaml) and update information about your project, paying special attention to the `source_files` and `top_module` properties.
 If you are upgrading an existing Tiny Tapeout project, check out our [online info.yaml migration tool](https://tinytapeout.github.io/tt-yaml-upgrade-tool/).
 3. Edit [docs/info.md](docs/info.md) and add a description of your project.
 4. Adapt the testbench to your design.
 See [test/README.md](test/README.md) for more information.